Raigyo/group-project-react-laravel/readme.md

 * *author*: The identifier of the user that created the event.
 * *description*: A description of the event.
 * *reminder*: A date to know when to send a notification for all the participant at the event.
+* *imageURL*: A link to the image that you want for the event.

 ### GET /events